List of That '70s and '90s Show characters: Kitty Forman (née Sigurdson)

 Portrayed by Debra Jo Rupp: Eric's and Laurie's mother and Red's wife, Kitty is a cheerful, doting, often oversolicitous mother, who can turn cold and assertive when pushed too far.
 A nurse and former alcoholic (though she begins again occasionally), her major mood swings are usually attributed to menopause.
 She is also an overly nurturing mother figure to Eric's friends, especially Fez and Hyde.
-In That 90's Show, Kitty continues her overbearing actions towards her granddaughter Leia and is overjoyed with happiness with the prospect of Leia and her friends spending time at their house.
+In That '90s Show, Kitty continues her overbearing actions towards her granddaughter Leia and is overjoyed with happiness with the prospect of Leia and her friends spending time at their house.
 Kitty also reveals a semi-progressive side of herself, as she accepts Ozzie when he comes out as gay to her.
+In flashbacks, she was played by Ashley Peldon.

 Bob Pinciotti

 Portrayed by Don Stark: Midge's husband, Donna's father.
 Bob often brags about his service in the National Guard, which invariably irritates Red.
 Bob is also known for walking around his house with his robe wide open wearing no underwear.
 He eats constantly, even in bed.
 Bob is almost always in a good mood and is a ladies' man.
 His best friend is Red, even though Red sees him as a nuisance.
 He usually takes the brunt of Red's abuse in a jolly manner.
-Bob makes a guest appearance in Season 1 of That 90's Show.
-In this appearance, Bob remains cheerful, jolly, and silly, but shows a degree of jealousy towards Red and Kitty for having the ability to spend more time with their granddaughter Leia and attempts to one up them by giving Leia more expensive gifts.
+Bob makes a guest appearance in Season 1 of That '90s Show.
+In this appearance, Bob remains cheerful, jolly, and silly.
+However, he shows a degree of jealousy towards Red and Kitty for having the ability to spend more time with their granddaughter Leia.
+Bob attempts to one up them by giving Leia more expensive gifts.
+In season 2, Bob is a recurring character, leaving his retirement home in Florida to live across the street from the Formans.